Located at 20 Old Brompton Road – Just Steps from tube iconSouth Kensington Tube. Easy Access, Always.

 Registered & Regulated

-Our dentists, dental hygienists, and dental nurses are all fully registered with the General Dental Council (GDC), and our clinic is regulated by the Care Quality Commission (CQC).
-We operate to the highest standards of clinical governance, safety, and patient care — and our patients should accept nothing less.
+Our dentists, dental hygienists, and dental nurses are all fully registered with the General Dental Council (GDC), and our clinic is regulated by the Care Quality Commission (CQC) (Provider ID: 1-20629579981).
+We are committed to maintaining high standards of clinical governance, safety, and patient care.

 Ready to Book?